Police confirm killing of 6 in Rivers community – The Sun Nigeria

 “At the end of the day, six persons were killed contrary to the 15 deaths reported, while no police station was burnt and no commuter was attacked and killed as speculated,” he said.

-The police spokesman said that normalcy had been restored to the area with the Rivers Commissioner of Police, CP Mustapha Dandaura, launching a full scale investigation on the killings.
+The police spokesman said that normalcy had been restored to the area with the state Commissioner of Police, Mustapha Dandaura, launching a fullscale investigation on the killings.

 He added that the investigation would enable the police to determine the circumstances surrounding the killings as well as unravel the identities of the perpetrators of the crime.

-“So, CP Dandaura is appealing to residents of Etche to remain calm and trust in the ability of the command to protect their lives and properties,” he said.
-(NAN)
+“So, Dandaura is appealing to residents of Etche to remain calm and trust in the ability of the command to protect their lives and property,” he said

 Leave a Reply